 Here’s how you can figure out what capacitor is required by your air compressor.

 Without getting into too many details as this information is covered on other capacitor information pages on this site, the compressor capacitor typically sits on the side of the compressor motor.

 It – or they (some compressors have a start, some have a start and run, and some have a combination start/run capacitor) – are useful in getting your compressor motor to start, and in some cases, keep the compressor motor running.

-In the image the red dot identifies the capacitor housing on a typical compressor motor.
+In the image below the red dot identifies the capacitor housing on a typical compressor motor.
 The capacitor sits inside the housing.
-Your compressor motor might just have the capacitor exposed, rather than inside a housing as this one is.
+Your compressor motor might just have the capacitor itself attached or adjacent to the motor rather than inside a housing as the one in the picture is.

 Look on the side of the capacitor.
 There should be a label.
 On that label will be the ratings.
 One of those ratings is voltage.
 Typically the voltage range will be 120-240 Volts.
 As long as you get a capacitor that has the same voltage range as the one you currently have, then the voltage will be satisfactory for your air compressor motor.

 Another rating noted on the label will be the microfarad capacity.
 It may show as an MFD rating, MFD being the acronym for micro-farad.

 These are different ways that identify the microfarad rating of that capacitor.

 Wondering what capacitor does my compressor motor need?
 You need to get one that has the same microfarad rating as the existing capacitor, or, one that shows a microfarad range into which the existing capacitor range fits.